holepunchto/bare-ios/README.md

-# :pear:.js on iOS
+# Bare on iOS

-Example of embedding :pear:.js in an iOS application.
-It uses <https://github.com/holepunchto/fx-native> for implementing the actual iOS application, running everything on top of :pear:.js.
+Example of embedding Bare in an iOS application.
+It uses <https://github.com/holepunchto/fx-native> for implementing the actual iOS application, running everything on top of Bare.

 ## License